Welcome to the Gedling Conservation Trust

-The Trust was set up in 2005 to take over the ownership of the Netherfield Lagoons, Nottinghamshire from UK Coal, after they became redundant with the closure of Gedling Pit.
-The Trust then applied to English Nature to have the site designated as a Local Nature Reserve, so that its importance as a wildlife conservation site would be acknowledged and by-laws could be set up to protect it.
+The Gedling Conservation Trust (GCT) was set up in 2005 to take over the ownership of the Netherfield Lagoons, Nottinghamshire from UK Coal, after they became redundant with the closure of Gedling Pit.
+The GCT then applied to English Nature to have the site designated as a Local Nature Reserve, so that its importance as a wildlife conservation site would be acknowledged and by-laws could be set up to protect it.

-Now the Trust manages the Netherfield Lagoons and has a part time manager who works to maintain the biological diversity and interest of the site.
-This work is currently, in part, funded by local government but the Trust is seeking additional funds to ensure the future of the site.
+Now the Trust manages the Netherfield Lagoons Local Nature Reserve (on the outskirts of Nottingham) and has a part time manager who works to maintain the biological diversity and interest of the site.
+GCT receives no government or Local Authority funding and is seeking funds to ensure the future of the site.

 The Trust is prepared to take on other sites within the borough which have a wildlife interest that would benefit from their intervention.